eristoddle/WSO2-Docker-Compose/examples/README.md

 ### Projects

-- Start by creating a Multi Maven Project to hold the subprojects
+- Start by creating a Multi Maven Project to hold the subprojects.
+The one in this project consists only of the pom.xml file in the Wso2Examples folder.
+This will be the parent of the projects it contains.
+Make no other projects parents. (i.e I made the Capp project a parent of the config project.
+Messed me up for about an hour while the project wouldn't compile.)
-- Each MM project will have a Capp project to wrap up everything in a deployable Carbon app
+- Each MM project will have a Capp project to wrap up everything in a deployable Carbon app.
+This project is in the EsbConfigCappExample folder.
+Again, this is not a parent project.
-- Each MM project will have one or multiple other artifact projects that will be included in the Capp
+- Each MM project will have one or multiple other artifact projects that will be included in the Capp.
+This project is the EsbConfigExample folder.

+SEE link 1 in further reading.

+### Further Reading

 - http://wso2.com/library/articles/2015/10/article-wso2-developer-studio-development-and-deployment-best-practices/
 - http://muthulee.blogspot.com/2016/06/continuous-integration-for-wso2.html